 Romans 14:10-12 But why do you judge your brother?
 Or why do you set at nought your brother?
 For we shall all stand before the judgment seat of Christ.
 For it is written, "As I live," saith the Lord, "every knee shall bow to Me, and every tongue shall confess to God.
 So then every one of us shall give account of himself to God."

 He says, "This is what's going to happen, and you'd better be prepared for it."
-We won't turn to Romans 2:6-8, but that would be a good one to read.
+We will not turn to Romans 2:6-8, but that would be a good one to read.
 He says, "I will render every man according to his deeds."
 And, of course, it says some more things than that.
 Daniel 12:1-2 states that some will be resurrected to eternal life, and to glory, and to happiness; but others will be resurrected to disaster and that type of thing.
 For young people (and for old people, as well), let's look at Ecclesiastes 11.

 Ecclesiastes 11:9 Rejoice, O young man, in your youth; and let your heart cheer you in the days of your youth, and walk in the ways of your heart . . .